MikeFultonDev/JCLParser/README.md

 # Synopsis

-This project enables z/OS developers to generate a shell script or JCL from a JCL file.
+This project enables z/OS developers to parse JCL and to then walk the parse tree.
-It should probably be renamed to something other than JCL2SH since it is intended to be able to target multiple things.
+The default build creates a `jcl2jcl` program that can be used to just generate JCL from JCL.
+This is meant for testing and understanding of the code.
+A real use case would be to walk the parse trees to do some sort of analysis.

+The `altsrc` and `alttest` and `alttestsrc` directories are historical and were used for testing the parser was working well.
+I am changing over to now just generate JCL from JCL so that I can 'diff' the output.

 ## Code Example

-Here is an example of **jcl2sh** being used to convert PDS member IBMUSER.TEST.JCL(UPDATE) to update.sh

-jcl2sh <//'IBMUSER.TEST.JCL\(UPDATE\) >./update.sh

-Here is an example of **jcl2jcl** being used to convert orig.jcl to update.jcl
+Here is an example of **jcl2jcl** being used to parse orig.jcl and print it out.

 jcl2jcl --input=testsrc/commented.jcl

-Both programs probably work either on z/OS or off. jcl2jcl was set up for 'off z/OS' and jcl2sh was set up for 'on z/OS'
+The code works on z/OS or off.
+It has been tested on z/OS and on MacOS using clang.

 ## Motivation

 I am not a big fan of JCL, even though I have worked on z/OS forever.
-I also try to use Unix System Services as much as possible to develop software. jcl2sh generates a 'sh' program that uses the mvscmd/mvscmdauth services for invoking MVS executables jcl2jcl generates JCL from JCL - which can be handy if you want to 'normalize' or 'clean up' JCL.
+I also try to use Unix System Services as much as possible to develop software. jcl2jcl generates JCL from JCL - which can be handy if you want to 'normalize' or 'clean up' JCL.

 ## Installation

-To install jcl2sh:
+To install jcl2jcl:

 - copy the files to z/OS Unix System Services directory.
-For this example, we assume it is /u/ibmuser/JCL2SH
+For this example, we assume it is `/u/ibmuser/JCLParser`
-- cd to the directory (/u/ibmuser/JCL2SH)
+- cd to the directory (`/u/ibmuser/JCLParser`)
-- edit setenv.sh to point to the various MVS programs that will be tested, and to specify where your code was copied to.
-- edit build.sh if required to point to your C compiler and assembler, then run the script to build the program.
-- run build.sh: build.sh
+- install CMake and Ninja if you haven't already and use the provided CMake code.
+- Alternately, just compile all the C code in `src` and link it.
-- The assemble, compile and link should be 'clean' and will produce a file called 'jcl2sh'
+- The resultant program should be called `jcl2jcl` to use the sample parser.

-To install jcl2jcl:

-- clone this repo
-- cd to the repo (JCL2SH)
-- edit buildmac.sh to build for your Mac (or tweak it for another system)
-- run buildmac.sh
-- The assemble, compile and link should have just a few warnings and will produce a file called 'jcl2jcl'

 ## API Reference

-To get started reading the code, begin in jcl2sh.c, which has 'main' and drives all the functions in the other files.
+To get started reading the code, begin in `jcl2jcl.c`, which has `main` and drives all the functions in the other files.

 ## Tests

-To run the tests:

-- cd to the directory (e.g. /u/ibmuser/JCL2SH)
-- runTests.sh

-This will write results to the screen as it runs the testcases in the tests sub-directory.
-All tests should run clean
+To Be Updated

 ## Work to be done

-The scanning/parsing development is well underway.
-Writing the generator(s) is not done yet.
+The parser is complete as far as I know.
+Bug reports welcome.
+Providing interesting tools with the parser is TBD.

 ## Contributors